https://github.com/ruby-oauth/oauth

 We welcome both individual and corporate sponsors!
 We also offer a

-(although currently Open Collective is our preferred funding platform).
+Currently, Open Collective is our preferred funding platform.

 If you're working in a company that's making significant use of ruby-oauth tools we'd